sez11a/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/filtering-search-results.md

 ## Finding and Using Nested Fields

+> Availability: 7.2 FP10+, 7.3 FP1/SP1+

-As described in [Accessing Nested DDM Fields](../search-facets/custom-facet.md#accessing-nested-ddm-fields) (in the Custom Facets article), DDM Fields have become [nested fields](../../../liferay-internals/reference/7-3-breaking-changes.md#dynamic-data-mapping-fields-in-elasticsearch-have-changed-to-a-nested-document).
-On the latest Fix Pack and GA release of 7.3, the [Elasticsearch Nested query](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-nested-query.html) is supported to account for these nested fields.
+As described in [Accessing Nested DDM Fields](../search-facets/custom-facet.md#accessing-nested-ddm-fields) (in the Custom Facets article), DDM Fields became [nested fields](../../../liferay-internals/reference/7-3-breaking-changes.md#dynamic-data-mapping-fields-in-elasticsearch-have-changed-to-a-nested-document) as of Liferay 7.2 SP3+/FP8+ (and on all Liferay 7.3 versions).
+On the latest Fix Pack and GA release of 7.2 and 7.3, the [Elasticsearch Nested query](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-nested-query.html) is supported to account for these nested fields.

 To find DDM fields in existing documents in the index,